-- Control exists when the Group is exposed, or has rights, to variable returns through its power over the entity.
-In the previous financial years, control exists when the Group has the ability to exercise its power to govern the financial and operating policies of an entity so as to obtain benefits from its activities. - Potential voting rights are considered when assessing control only when such rights are substantive.
-In the previous financial years, potential voting rights are considered when assessing control when such rights are presently exercisable. - The Group considers it has de facto power over an investee when, despite not having the majority of voting rights, it has the current ability to direct the activities of the investee that significantly affect the investee's return.
-In the previous financial years, the Group did not consider de facto power in its assessment of control.
+Subsidiaries are entities, including unincorporated entities, controlled by the Company.
+Control exists when the Group is exposed, or has rights, to variable returns through its power over the entity.
+Potential voting rights are considered when assessing control only when such rights are substantive.
+Besides, the Group considers it has de facto power over an investee when, despite not having the majority of voting rights, it has the current ability to direct the activities of the investee that significantly affect the investee's return.